 Alicia specialises in professional liability, insurance, regulation, and commercial disputes including civil fraud.
 She enjoys acting as sole counsel or as a junior, and frequently appears as sole counsel in complex claims.

-Alicia has strong relationships with her clients and enjoys working as part of a team.
-She is currently being led by Nicola Rushton QC in a civil fraud case to recover over £16.5m.
-Recently, Alicia was also led by Jamie Carpenter QC in a large professional negligence claim arising out of fraud.
+Alicia is currently being led by Nicola Rushton KC in a civil fraud case to recover over £16.5m.
+Recently, Alicia was also led by Jamie Carpenter KC in a large professional negligence claim arising out of fraud

 A substantial part of Alicia’s practice involves professional liability work focusing on lawyers, property and financial professionals.